Ruth McEnery Stuart: Writing career

 Stuart first published in February 1888 in the New Princeton Review.
 She sold a second story to Harpers New Monthly Magazine shortly thereafter; in the early 1890s she moved to New York City.
 Stuart was active in her literary career from 1888 until 1917, producing some 75 works.
-Between 1891-97 she produced "20 books, short stories, sketches, and reprinted verses she had originally published in magazines".
+Between 1891 and 1897 she produced "20 books, short stories, sketches, and reprinted verses she had originally published in magazines".
 She was known not just for her writing, but also for oral performances of her work.
 Her most famous work is said to be Sonny (1896).
 She was also occasionally a sub-editor at Harpers.

 Stuart has been characterized as belonging to the school of "American local color writing that emphasizes regional characteristics in landscape, way of life, and language."
 Stuart's treatment of blacks forms a significant portion of her corpus and, if potentially troublesome today, "contemporary critics acclaimed her as providing an authentic representation of African Americans."
+For example, she is believed to have transcribed a black spiritual song now known as "Rise Up, Shepherd, and Follow."
 Her work is said to be of the same school as Kate Chopin.

 Stuart's work was appreciated in England.
 She became a member of the Lyceum Club there in 1904.
-In 1915 she was granted an honorary Litt.D. in 1915 by [Tulane University].
+In 1915 she was granted an honorary Litt.D. by Tulane University.
 Also in 1915 a literary club, Ruth McEnery Stuart Clan, was founded and named in her honor.

 Stuart died in New York City in 1917 and was buried in New Orleans.